Select Your Style

 Majorly children are likely to attract periorbital cellulitis.
 It can become orbital cellulitis if not diagnosed timely.
 Therefore, it is important to diagnose the eyes of children for any new symptoms.

-Here are the symptoms found in both adults and children-
+Here are the symptoms that occur in both adults and children:

 • Proptosis means protruding eyes